ibm-cloud-docs/discovery/schema.md

       - `label`: A string that lists the identified category.
 You can find a list of [categories](/docs/services/discovery?topic=discovery-contract_parsing#contract_categories) in [Understanding element classification](/docs/services/discovery?topic=discovery-contract_parsing).
       - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
     - `attributes`: An array that identifies document attributes.
 Each object in the array consists of three elements:
       - `type`: The type of attribute.
-Possible values are `Currency`, `DateTime`, `Duration`, `Location`, `Number`, `Organization`, `Percentage`, and `Person` as described at [Attributes](/docs/services/discovery?topic=discovery-contract_parsing#attributes).
+Possible values are `Currency`, `DateTime`, `DefinedTerm`, `Duration`, `Location`, `Number`, `Organization`, `Percentage`, and `Person` as described at [Attributes](/docs/services/discovery?topic=discovery-contract_parsing#attributes).
       - `text`: The text that is associated with the attribute.
       - `location`: The location of the attribute as defined by its `begin` and `end` indexes.
   - `effective_dates`: An array that identifies the date or dates on which the document becomes effective.
     - `confidence_level`: The confidence level of the identification of the effective date.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: An effective date, which is listed as a string.
     - `text_normalized`: The normalized form of the effective date, which is listed as a string.
-This element is optional; that is, the service output lists it only if normalized text exists.
+This element is optional; it is returned only if normalized text exists.
     - `location`: The location of the date as defined by its `begin` and `end` indexes.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
   - `contract_amounts`: An array that monetary amounts that identify the total amount of the contract that needs to be paid from one party to another.
     - `confidence_level`: The confidence level of the identification of the contract amount.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: A contract amount, which is listed as a string.
+    - `text_normalized`: The normalized text, if applicable.
+    - `interpretation`: The details of the normalized text, if applicable.
+      - `value`: A string listing the value that was found in the normalized text.
+      - `numeric_value`: An integer or float expressing the numeric value of the `value` key.
+      - `unit`\*\*: A string listing the unit of the value that was found in the normalized text.
     - `location`: The location of the amount or amounts as defined by its `begin` and `end` indexes.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
   - `termination_dates`: An array that identifies the date or dates on which the document is to be terminated.
     - `confidence_level`: The confidence level of the identification of the termination date.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: A termination date, which is listed as a string.
     - `text_normalized`: The normalized form of the termination date, which is listed as a string.
-This element is optional; that is, the service output lists it only if normalized text exists.
+This element is optional; it is returned only if normalized text exists.
     - `location`: The location of the date as defined by its `begin` and `end` indexes.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
   - `contract_types`: An array that identifies the document's contract type or types.